Kaishu Yamazaki

-Kaishu Yamazaki (山崎 海秀, Yamazaki Kaishū) is a Japanese footballer who plays as a defender for Singapore Premier League club Hougang United.
+Kaishu Yamazaki (山崎 海秀, Yamazaki Kaishū) is a Japanese professional footballer who plays as a defensive midfielder for Philippines Football League club Kaya–Iloilo.

 Club career

 Youth

-Yamazaki spent a season of his youth career in Germany with SV Darmstadt 98's U-19 team in 2015.
+Yamazaki spent a season of his youth career in Germany with Darmstadt 98's U19 team in 2015.

-Albirex Niigata (S)
+Albirex Niigata Singapore

 He signed for Albirex Niigata (S) from Iwaki FC for the 2018 Singapore Premier League.
 He made his debut for the White Swans in the 2018 Singapore Community Shield, winning his first piece of silverware in the process, after helping his team defeat Tampines Rovers 2–1.
 In total, he made 44 appearances for Albirex in all competitions, helping them land a domestic treble.
 At the end of the season, he was one of only four players to be retained by the White Swans.

 Yamazaki played well in the 2019 Singapore Premier League season and was called up for the Sultan of Selangor's Cup to represent the Singapore Selection team.
 At the end of the season, he was also nominated for the Young Player of the Season award.

-Home United
+Lion City Sailors

-Following his exploits for the White Swans, Yamazaki was snapped up local giants Home United for the 2020 Singapore Premier League season.
+Following his exploits for the White Swans, Yamazaki was snapped up local giants Lion City Sailors for the 2020 Singapore Premier League season.

+Hougang United

+1 season later, he joined Hougang United.
+He wins the 2022 Singapore Cup in the club first ever piece of silverware in their history.

+Mosta

+After 5 years in the Singapore Premier League, he joined European team, Mosta which is currently playing in the Maltese Premier League, the top tier in Malta.

+Persikabo 1973

+Ahead of the 2023–24 Liga 1, Yamazaki decided comeback to Southeast Asia and joined Indonesian Liga 1 club Persikabo 1973 alongside Singaporean coach, Aidil Sharin.

+Kaya–Iloilo

+In January 2014, Yamazaki moved to Philippines to joined Kaya–Iloilo.
+He make his debut for the club on 7 April in a 2–0 win against rivals United City.
+In the next league match against Don Bosco Garelli on 13 April, Yamazaki scored a brace in a 13–0 thrashing win.
+He helped his team to win the league title at the end of the season.